 A portable generator can do the job, but not nearly as well as a whole home alternative.
-If you’re interested in installing a whole home generator in Nashville, TN, our team can help.
+If you’re interested in installing a whole home generator in Butler, PA, our team can help.
 First, you have to choose a generator that is sized to fit your needs, then install the system, and finally, understand how it works.
 But what are the benefits?

 Efficient Fuel Use

 A portable generator has a small gas tank where you pour fuel in to create power.
 Some units connect to a propane tank.
 Either way, you have to be prepared with enough gasoline or propane to fuel your portable generator if the need arises.
 If you run out of fuel, your portable generator is useless.

 A whole home generator connects directly to your natural gas line for a nearly endless supply of fuel for your needs.
 When your power goes out during a storm, your whole home generator is ready to turn on with the fuel line already connected.
 The good news is that even if your power goes out, your gas line is rarely impacted by a bad storm or power outage.
 Your whole house generator will still work.

 A portable generator works fine, but it does take some planning and effort.
 A whole house generator is also known as an automatic standby generator.
 When the power goes off, it triggers your automatic generator to turn on right away and power your home.
 You don’t have to do anything to turn it on.
 You may not even realize that you lost power at all because the switch is so efficient.